dariopalminio/4kmetrics/README.md

 Top performers do well across all four metrics, and low performers do poorly.

-# Calculation based on github
+# Calculation based on github Pull requests

 To calculate Deployment frequency, Change lead time and Change fail percentage, we can get all closed and merged pullrequests from github.